theodoratrz/SaladMakers-Project/README.md

-## 3rd Project in Operational Systems course
+## A project using shared memory as a part of Operational Systems course.
+Winter 2020

 **Compilation:** First we run cef with the command: *./chef -n numOfSlds -m mantime*
 Chef prints the id of the shared segment.